janlelis/render_react/README.md

   }
 }
 ```

+- Where is **React**?
+See first paragraph of https://facebook.github.io/react/docs/react-api.html
+- Where is **ReactDOM**?
+See first paragraph of https://facebook.github.io/react/docs/react-dom.html
+- Where is **ReactDOMServer**?
+See first paragraph of https://facebook.github.io/react/docs/react-dom-server.html

 You can have two different javascript bundle files - one for server rendering, and one for client-rendering.